Atlas-Modding/Atlas-Docs/docs/defaulted/patch-gens/combat-test-weapon-stats.md

 ---
-name: Vanilla Weapon Stats Generator
+name: Combat Test Weapon Stats Generator
 ---

 # Weapon Statistics Modification and You

 First off, let's define what this generator is, and does.
-The primary purpose of this generator is for modifying weapon stats in a vanilla-expected manner.
+The primary purpose of this generator is for modifying weapon stats in a combat-test-expected manner.

+> [!NOTE]
+> This patch generator ONLY EXISTS with Combatify installed.

 This will produce a `minecraft:attribute_modifiers` component.